Clearwell Caves: Reported paranormal activity

-Claims of paranormal phenomena at the caves have been made over the years.
-These include reported sightings reports of the sound of metal clanging in the distance and many reported sightings of an old miner and the sound of footsteps and pick axes working.
+Frequent claims of paranormal phenomena at the Caves have been made over the years.
+These include reported sightings, the sound of metal clanging in the distance, and many reported sightings of an old miner, the sound of footsteps and pick axes working.

 In popular culture

 The caves were used as the interior for the Sycorax spaceship in the Doctor Who Christmas special, The Christmas Invasion in 2005.